 Even if they share the same household, cats can be highly territorial and will take certain rooms or entire sides of the house as their own.
 If another one of your cats wants to venture into that portion of the home, it may be putting itself at risk of getting attacked.

 Allow them to refamiliarize themselves with each other’s scents.
 After you’ve given them some occasional quality time together a few times, let them get more in tune with each other’s scents.
 Place them in separate carriers and position them on opposite sides of the same room.
 This way, they’ll see and smell each other without the risk of fighting.
 Repeat this over several days.

-Put the cats on leashes and repeat Step 2 without the carriers.
+- Put the cats on leashes and repeat Step 2 without the carriers.
 Repeat this over several days.

-Release the two cats to interact freely.
+- Release the two cats to interact freely.
 Only do this if you’re confident that they’ve reestablished their relationship and will not fight.
 If you have any doubt that the interaction will not go well, do not release the cats.